mhpi/diffEcosys_Acclimation/README.md

 outputs, including V<sub>c,max25</sub> (maximum carboxylation rate at 25°C, a key parameter representing plant photosynthetic capacity), are compared against multivariate observations to compute a loss function, which guides the backpropagation process to update the NN parameters.

+**Citation**: Please cite this paper if the code is helpful to you.

 Aboelyazeed, D., Xu, C., Gu, L., Luo, X.,
 Liu, J., Lawson, K., & Shen, C. (2025).